 3. A DIY Web Template Blends in

-You have, on average, about three seconds to impress a first-time visitor to your website before they take their attention (and money) to the next Google result.
+You have five seconds to impress a first-time visitor on your website before they take their attention (and money) to the next Google result.
 That means it’s imperative you stand out in a crowd.
 DIY web templates are generic by their very nature.
 Websites created with them all look the same.
 That’s not the effect you’re looking for when you’re trying to impress a potential customer.

 4. Your Website Will be Slower